What is Safeguarding?

 How to report a concern?

-If you have a concern regarding a child at Woodlands Primary School, in the first instance please report your concern to Mrs Victoria Carr, Headteacher, or Mrs Kathryn Kennedy, (Designated Lead Safeguarding Officer).
+If you have a concern regarding a child at Woodlands Primary School, in the first instance please report your concern to Mrs Alice Morphet, SENDCo, (Designated Lead Safeguarding Officer), or Mrs Clare Cotton (Deputy Safeguarding Lead).

 If you think a child is in immediate danger, you should contact the police on 999 or the iART for Cheshire West on 0300 123 7047.